Your Nutrition Numbers

-Hey I’m Tim Feeser with Freaky50 Fitness encouraging you to get healthy to stay wealthy.
-Well today I’d like to share with you my favorite way to have oatmeal.
-I have had many bowls of oatmeal in my days, so lots of variety.
-But over the last few years, I have settled...
+Hi I'm Tim Feeser with Freaky50 Fitness encouraging you to get healthy to stay wealthy.
+Well today I’d like to share with you one of my favorite meals I have during the week, which I have enjoyed for about the last 15 years or so.
+It’s a Chili recipe that I have...

 Frequently Asked Questions

 Why do so many people give up so soon after starting an exercise program?

 I believe there are many reasons, some of which could be: